 - Olive Oil: This mild oil imparts a nice flavour on the veggies and sauce, but you could also use another light-tasting oil with a high smoke point, like avocado.
 I wouldn’t use coconut, as that could make the coconut flavour in this dish too strong.

 - Dijon Mustard: Through some trial and error, I found this to be the best mustard to use in this stroganoff recipe.
 However, you could use yellow in a pinch.
+If you have some spare then try my Mustard & Maple Glazed Parsnips.

 - Coconut Milk: This ingredient is key for the sauce and how we’re able to make this a dairy-free stroganoff recipe.
 Opt for full-fat coconut milk over light or low-fat.